dfinke/ImportExcel/mdHelp/en/Select-Worksheet.md

 # Select-Worksheet

 ## SYNOPSIS
-Sets the selected tab in an Excel workbook to be the chosen sheet and unselects all the others.
+Sets the selected tab in an Excel workbook to be the chosen sheet, deselecting all others.

 ## SYNTAX